 The Great Loop is the way to enjoy a once-in-a-lifetime boating adventure.
-Boating the Great Loop boat trip is not for weekenders; it takes a fair commitment of time.
+Boating the Great Loop boat adventure is not for weekenders; it takes a fair commitment of time.
 The Great Loop takes you through a magical maze of some of America’s greatest and amazing waterways.

 What is the Great Loop?